Epigenetics: Homologous recombinational repair alters epigenetic markers

-At least four articles report the recruitment of DNA methyltransferase 1 (DNMT1) to sites of DNA double-strand breaks.
+Several articles report the recruitment of DNA methyltransferase 1 (DNMT1) to sites of DNA double-strand breaks.
 During homologous recombinational repair (HR) of the double-strand break, the involvement of DNMT1 causes the two repaired strands of DNA to have different levels of methylated cytosines.
 One strand becomes frequently methylated at about 21 CpG sites downstream of the repaired double-strand break.
 The other DNA strand loses methylation at about six CpG sites that were previously methylated downstream of the double-strand break, as well as losing methylation at about five CpG sites that were previously methylated upstream of the double-strand break.
 When the chromosome is replicated, this gives rise to one daughter chromosome that is heavily methylated downstream of the previous break site and one that is unmethylated in the region both upstream and downstream of the previous break site.
 With respect to the gene that was broken by the double-strand break, half of the progeny cells express that gene at a high level and in the other half of the progeny cells expression of that gene is repressed.
 When clones of these cells were maintained for three years, the new methylation patterns were maintained over that time period.

 In mice with a CRISPR-mediated homology-directed recombination insertion in their genome there were a large number of increased methylations of CpG sites within the double-strand break-associated insertion.

 Non-homologous end joining can cause some epigenetic marker alterations

-Non-homologous end joining (NHEJ) repair of a double-strand break can cause a small number of demethylations of pre-existing cytosine DNA methylations downstream of the repaired double-strand break.
-Further work by Allen et al. showed that NHEJ of a DNA double-strand break in a cell could give rise to some progeny cells having repressed expression of the gene harboring the initial double-strand break and some progeny having high expression of that gene due to epigenetic alterations associated with NHEJ repair.
+Non-homologous end joining (NHEJ) of a DNA double-strand break in a cell can give rise to some progeny cells having repressed expression of the gene harboring the initial double-strand break and some progeny having high expression of that gene due to epigenetic alterations associated with NHEJ repair.
 The frequency of epigenetic alterations causing repression of a gene after an NHEJ repair of a DNA double-strand break in that gene may be about 0.9%.

-Techniques used to study epigenetics

-Epigenetic research uses a wide range of molecular biological techniques to further understanding of epigenetic phenomena.
-These techniques include chromatin immunoprecipitation (together with its large-scale variants ChIP-on-chip and ChIP-Seq), fluorescent in situ hybridization, methylation-sensitive restriction enzymes, DNA adenine methyltransferase identification (DamID) and bisulfite sequencing.
-Furthermore, the use of bioinformatics methods has a role in computational epigenetics.

-Chromatin Immunoprecipitation

-Chromatin Immunoprecipitation (ChIP) has helped bridge the gap between DNA and epigenetic interactions.
-With the use of ChIP, researchers are able to make findings in regards to gene regulation, transcription mechanisms, and chromatin structure.